-For a dining experience like no other, cruise across Lake Whakatipu on the iconic TSS Earnslaw and discover Queenstown’s incomparable fine dining destination.
+For a dining experience like no other, cruise across Lake Whakatipu and discover Queenstown’s incomparable fine dining destination.

-Cruise aboard the historic TSS Earnslaw across to Walter Peak High Country Farm.
+Cruise to Walter Peak High Country Farm.
 Once at the lakeside Colonel’s Homestead Restaurant savour the delicious aromas as our chef has the best of local produce sizzling away on the grill.

 Overlooking Lake Whakatipu and Queenstown's alpine scenery, the Colonel’s Homestead at Walter Peak High Country Farm is the perfect place to spend a few hours.
 Its colonial architecture and sweeping grounds evoke the elegance of a bygone era.

 Our lunch menu has been refreshed with the introduction of our new executive chef.
 They’ve enhanced the seasonal menu with new salads, vegetables and a variety of succulent meats cooked on the wood-fired BBQ.
 We do not offer seafood for lunch, but vegetarian options are available and there are delectable desserts to make room for too.